 Routes are challenging, but not overly difficult.
 On average, our century routes have between 4000 and 5000 feet of vertical climbing on each route.
 Texas Hill Country features countless short, steep hills that when taken cumulatively can be just as demanding as riding in the mountains.

 Travel: If you are flying to Texas, you can fly into either Austin (90 miles east) or San Antonio (80 miles southeast).
 Rental cars are available at both locations.
 You may also link to bus lines that will take you to Fredericksburg (ask your travel agent for more information).
 Past Hell Weekers have shared rental car expenses, and car-pooled from the airport to Fredericksburg.

 If you plan to ship your bike to Fredericksburg, you must make your own arrangements with the post office, UPS, your place of lodging, or Hill Country Bicycle Works.
 We cannot be responsible for your bike.

 Weather: Bring a good supply of sunscreen, or plan on buying it in Fredericksburg.
 The March sun is very intense in Texas, and riders routinely get savage tans (and sometimes burns).
 Normal highs and lows for the period are low- to mid-70s by day, and mid-40s by night.
 Sunrise is at about 7:00 a.m., while sunset is at about 7:00 p.m.
 Some variability in the weather is normal; we may have some cool days, while we almost always have at least one day at or above 90-degrees.
 Come prepared for anything.

 Texas Hell Week 2015 Registration.

-Now as low as $99 (including $10 donation to local Fredericksburg charity)!
-Register here for Texas Hell Week 2014.
+Register here for Texas Hell Week 2015.
 Please, one person per registration!
 Be sure to completely fill out the order form that will appear after you hit the "Buy" button below.